lukasmwerner/lukasmwerner/README.md

 `$ cat about.txt`

-🏫 Im a junior at La Salle College Prep.
+🏫 Im a senior at La Salle College Prep.

 ⏱ I spend my time thinking about how to improve the visibility of STEAM programs in schools.

 `$ cat languages.txt`

-🧑‍💻 Golang, Python, Javascript, Web-Tech, Java, Mobile
+🧑‍💻 Golang, Python, Javascript + (TS) , Web-Tech, Java, Mobile

+`$ cat employers.txt`
+-> Mackenzie Design
+-> Welocalize